SQLite vs PlanetScale for Solo Developers

 Key Differences

 Cost is the biggest factor.
 SQLite is free.
 Forever.
 Public domain, no licensing fees, no hosting costs.
-PlanetScale starts at $39/month with no free tier.
+PlanetScale has no free tier at all, so the meter starts the moment you create a database.
+Managed Postgres begins at $5 a month and the MySQL clusters most people come to PlanetScale for begin near $39 a month.
 For a solo developer running multiple projects, SQLite saves hundreds of dollars per year.
 PlanetScale's cost only makes sense when your project generates enough revenue to justify it.

 Infrastructure requirements.
 SQLite needs nothing.
 It runs inside your application.
 PlanetScale is a cloud service that requires internet connectivity, account management, and connection string configuration.
 SQLite adds zero infrastructure complexity.
 PlanetScale adds a managed cloud dependency.